ishaan-2539/credential-verifier-web3/README.md

 from fastapi.middleware.cors import CORSMiddleware
 ```

-and that the middleware is added to the FastAPI application.
+and make sure the middleware is added to the FastAPI application.

 ---